Compliance & integrity: the essentials

 Under the Whistleblower Protection Act, larger companies must set up secure reporting channels for whistleblowers and treat incoming tips confidentially.
 As a result, whistleblowers remain anonymous if they wish and do not have to fear any reprisals to their person or workplace.
 Establishing a whistleblower system enables employees and external parties to report violations or suspected cases anonymously.
 This can contribute to the early detection of misconduct and promote a transparent and trusting compliance culture.

 Ignorance is no excuse.
-That's why compliance and all its nuances must first be understood.
-The best reach the necessary level of compliance aeareness is through a training course that presents complex issues and legal jargon in an understandable way and provides concrete recommendations for action in day-to-day work.
-After all, it is only when there is an understanding of compliance requirements that they can be adhered to and lived by, and potential abuses can be quickly discovered and prevented.
+That's why compliance and all its nuances must be properly understood.
+The best way to reach the necessary level of compliance awareness is through a training course that presents complex issues in an easy-to-understand way and provides concrete recommendations for action in day-to-day work.
+Only when there is an understanding of compliance requirements they can be adhered to and lived by, and potential abuses can be quickly discovered and prevented.

-And that pays off.
-And not just through legal security - after all, you want to avoid penalties in the first place.
+And it pays off.
+And not just by having legal security - after all, you'll want to avoid penalties in the first place.
 But a strong compliance culture also ensures a productive working environment and a trustful cooperation with customers, partners and investors.

-Reasons enough to address compliance and the proper awareness of your employees around behaving with integrity and confidence.
-Training like our IS-FOX Compliance Training equips them with the knowledge they need to understand compliance requirements and make ethical decisions.
-And all without jargon and incomprehensible theory, but with fun and concrete recommendations for action.
+Reasons enough to address compliance and the awareness of your employees around behaving with integrity and confidence.
+Trainings like our IS-FOX Compliance Training equip them with the knowledge they need to understand compliance requirements and make ethical decisions.
+And all without legal jargon and dry theory but with fun and applicable recommendations for action.

-Simply create a demo account and let's talk about your individual needs in a web meeting.
+Get a free demo account now and let's talk about your individual needs in a web meeting.
 We'll show you how to successfully strengthen compliance in your company through employee training.

 Modern compliance online trainings make your employees compliance savvy on the most important topics.
 Find out more and get a free demo now!